GIVE US THIS DAY

 Just a few weeks earlier we'd been sat holding hands and I asked her if she was angry with God and this was her response:

 "No, I'm sad, but not angry.
 In the Lords prayer it says, Give Us This Day Our Daily Bread.
 Give Us This Day, it doesn't say Give Us this Week, Month or Year, it says Give Us This Day, and we have this day right here and; that's all we can be sure of"

 I think a lot of us are guilty of complacency and arrogance in our guarantee of tomorrow?
-But there are no guarantees, death doesn't come via invitation, it comes to us all as we go about our day, if we're lucky it won't be this day, but it will be another day and when that day comes It won't matter whether you're famous or whether you work down the Chippy, all that will matter is how we've treated people while we were here, and likewise others will only remember us by the size of our kindness, not our material gain or superficial success.
+But there are no guarantees, death doesn't come via invitation, it comes to us all as we go about our day, if we're lucky it won't be this day, but it will be another day and when that day comes status won't matter, all that will matter is how we've treated people while we were here, and likewise others will only remember us by the size of our kindness, not our material gain or superficial success.
 Chuck D posted once about how his father had told him regarding death we're all in a queue and someone has to be at the front, at the end of the day if you're still standing, it wasn't you.
 A very apt analogy, I liked that.

 Give us this day is a project that will continue shining my brother and sisters light by helping and supporting those in need whether small charities, groups or individuals and encouraging others to do the same via daily acts of kindness, It is also a reminder to not put off the things you want to do in life.